 Talent places the coated sample on a hotplate (or other heat source) at 100 °C.

 Authors: About how much photoresist do you usually apply to the sample?
+Several drops until sample fully covered.

 Authors: Do you bake the sample on a hotplate?
 Do you set a timer for the bake time?
+Yes.

 Mask the sample and expose it to a 6.5-W UV lamp for 2.38 minutes.
 [1-MED-Over shoulder] Post-bake the photoresist at 110 °C for 80 seconds.
 [2-MED]